17.10.2020

 Mushrooms are rich in vitamins C and D, thiamine, riboflavin, minerals - calcium, magnesium, selenium, zinc, phosphorus, iron, potassium, sodium and other useful elements.

-Growing cockerels
+Raising cockerels

 Growing on stumps